skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >
 > **Time**: +0:30

 * Don't bother saving after your last game; instead, head straight back to the Blue Narciss and sail to Chocobo's Forest.
-Use the tracks there to call Choco, then head east and into the water from the last beach - the Dawn Lagoon treasure is to the right of the island nearby.
+Use the tracks there to call Choco, then head east and into the water from the last beach &ndash; the Dawn Lagoon treasure is to the right of the island nearby.
 * Having gotten the Mountain Transformation, return to the beach and climb up the mountain to end up right next to Treno; enter the city.
 * Equip Quina with the Needle Fork, Bone Wrist, and Running Shoes; activate his/her Auto-Haste and Add Status abilities.
 * Save with Mogrich.